Graylog2/documentation/pages/extractors.rst

 of numbers to an integer or double value (important for range searches later), anonymize IP addresses, lower-/uppercase a string, build a hash value, and much more.

-The extractor directory
-***********************
+Import extractors
+*****************

-The `data source library <https://www.graylog.org/supported-sources>`_ provides access to a lot of extractors that you can easily import into your Graylog setup.
+The recommended way of importing extractors in Graylog is using :ref:`content_packs`.
+The `Graylog Marketplace <http://marketplace.graylog.org>`_ provides access to many content packs that you can easily download and import into your Graylog setup.

+You can still import extractors from JSON if you want to.
 Just copy the JSON extractor export into the import dialog of a message input of the fitting type (every extractor set entry in the directory tells you what type of input to spawn, e. g. syslog, GELF, or Raw/plaintext) and you are good to go.
 The next messages coming in should already include the extracted fields with possibly converted values.

 A message sent by Heroku and received by Graylog with the imported *Heroku* extractor set on a plaintext TCP input looks like this: (look at the extracted fields in the message detail view)